 For in death there is no remembrance of thee; in Hades who will give thanks to thee?

-I am weary with my groaning, all night I will wash my bed, I will flood my couch with my tears.
+I am weary with my groaning, all night I will wash my bed, I will flood my couch with tears.

-My eye is troubled by anger, I grow old among all my enemies.
+My eye is wastes away because of grief, I grow old among all my enemies.

 Depart from me, all you workers of iniquity, for the Lord has heard the voice of my weeping,